joacoh/wise2mbh/README.md

 ---
 ### Instalation

 To install `wise2mbh-0.0.4` you will need to have `git` installed.
-If you don't have it, you can install it with the following command:
+If you don't have it, you can install it in **Linux** with the following command:

     sudo apt install git